 Student-led community defibrillation project set to save lives

-Paramedicine student, Sophie Willis, pictured at the Wisemans Ferry Bowling Club.
+Paramedicine student, Sophie Wills, pictured at the Wisemans Ferry Bowling Club.
 The defibrillation unit is a collaboration between the Club and the Community Defib Project.

 Western Sydney University paramedicine student, Sophie Wills, is leading a community effort to increase the survival rate for residents who suffer a cardiac arrest in isolated Wisemans Ferry.